matguyird/myrepo/README.md

 # myrepo
 Analysis of the stuff

-THis is a line from r studio
+This is a line from r studio